kam-stand/D-lang/README.md

 ***

-**unit testing**
+**Unit testing**

 D lang has built in support for testing and its AWESOME.
-Its short sweet and very concise
+Its short, sweet and very concise.
-> ❗ Testing is crucial in any software application.
-However, the **standard** unit test provided from D lang out of the box may or **may not be as extensive**.
-Therefore checkout these testing [frameworks](http://wiki.dlang.org/Libraries_and_Frameworks#Unit_Testing_Framework) for D-lang.

 ```sh
 ldc2 -w -unittest main.d
 ./main
 ```
+> ❗ Testing is crucial in any software application.
+However, the **standard** unit test provided from D lang out of the box may or **may not be as extensive**.
+Therefore checkout these testing [frameworks](http://wiki.dlang.org/Libraries_and_Frameworks#Unit_Testing_Framework) for D-lang.

 ---